 Well, hello, Italy.
 It’s a pleasure to see you again.
-Although there are those out there who would say Sicily isn’t really Italy, or if it is, it’s a weird second cousin floating around way down there in the Mediterranean, far closer to Africa than Rome.
+Although there are those out there who would say Sicily isn’t really Italy, or if it is, it’s a weird second cousin floating around way down there in the Mediterranean, with Cefalu far closer to Africa than Rome.
 Full of mafia, couscous and a convoluted historical mix more Moorish and Byzantine than empirically Roman.
 Even the language is said to be different, with a dialect nearly unrecognizable to those from Milan or Genoa.
 But to us and our 8 to 11 words of Italian, it still sounds pretty much the same.
 Which is, basically unintelligible, other than numbers and “si”, which resemble Spanish, and “prego”, which is the standard greeting around here.
 It took some time, but thankfully I have finally stopped thinking people are offering me cheap pasta sauce and politely declining.

 We flew into Palermo from Santorini, with a long layover in the Rome airport which, like basically every airport layover, was both relaxed and boring, and we were happy to finally move on and arrive in Sicily for the first time.
 Unfortunately, Laynni’s backpack must have found Rome Fiumicino somewhat more compelling than we did since, without even bothering to notify us, it decided to extend its stay there indefinitely.
 Or so we assume.
 What we know is that while we arrived on the evening of the 18th, her bag didn’t make it back into our possession until 10:30 pm on the night of the 25th, just over a full week after we landed.
 There were twice-daily phone calls to the airport, at first with the help of our Italian hotel owner, later on my own once I discovered that even though I could not understand a thing the automated recording system said, as long as I just pressed “0” at the end of each of the question I could eventually reach an English menu.
 Then there were also the phone calls to Visa, figuring out what they might cover and how to go about making sure we followed the rules for that, and stressfully trying to find just the right balance between replacing her clothes (she had lost basically everything but those on her back) and buying the minimum amount necessary in case the backpack eventually showed up.
 Finally, on the 23rd we received a call from a strangely jubilant woman who assured us it had re-surfaced from its mysterious bender and would be delivered to our apartment in Cefalù (one hour away) the following morning.
 Well, she was only off by yet another stressful day and a half but, in the end, we got everything back, leaving Laynni with both the old stuff and all the clothes she bought to get her through our week of limbo, leading to an entirely different set of issues.
 However, thanks to UPS, we’ve now been able to postpone them until we reach Prague next month.
 The irony of it all was that since Vueling charges per checked bag we were only planning to check my bag and carry hers on the plane, but at the check-in counter the woman graciously offered to check Laynni’s for free since there was extra room.
 Why thank you, what a kind offer, I can only assume that will work out really well for us.
 Was the type of naïve thing we were thinking at the time.